AynRandDuran/Encuentralo/README.md

 # Encuentralo
-An attempt at a computerized version of the card game Spot It for use in class rooms with custom symbols.
+An adaptation of the card game Spot It for use in classrooms with custom symbols, providing a fun and competetive method of practicing vocabulary.
-Please don't sue me.

 ## Use
-A Windows executable is available [over in releases](https://github.com/AynRandDuran/Encuentralo/releases), but I guess if you really want just throw every class in a package and deploy it yourself, or just start it in a workspace with `Encuentralo new`.
+A Windows executable is available [over in releases](https://github.com/AynRandDuran/Encuentralo/releases).

-Just give it a good ol' double-click and you're good to go.
-Use the folder selector to add folders of images with which to play.
-BMP, PNG, and JPG images are supported.

-Any resolution can be used but I would recommend no less than 100x100 for the sake of it not looking terrible.
-Images are forced to be square to make arranging them easier, so avoid particularly rectangular images or they'll look weird.
-Use at least 15 total images for proper play, though there is no upper limit.

-After that, just click play to start.
-Click the cycle button to "draw" cards until you're done playing.
+Simply start the game with the provided executable and use the deck picker to browser for folders containing the images you'd like to play with.
+Once you've selected all the decks and are ready, click play.
+After this, you can begin playing in the new window that appears.
+Click 'Cycle' to repeatedly flip new pairs of cards, from left to right, and try to be the first to identify which symbol both cards have in common.
+The game will cycle between no cards, left, and both being revealed with each button press.
+Each card pair will only **ever** have a single symbol in common.

+When creating decks, here are some tips:
+* A minimum image resolution of 100x100 is recommended.
+There is no particular limit on resolution but below this, quality drops notably.
+* Relatively square aspect ratios.
+All images are forced to 1:1 when play begins, they may look bad otherwise.
+* Supported image types are BMP, JPG, and PNG.
+* Provide at least 15 total images when playing.
+The game will not begin if your selected decks have less, though there is no upper limit.

+There is no limit on how long you can play.
+Given enough images are provided, there can be *many* unique cards.
 ## Development
 PRs are welcome; active development has fallen to the wayside but I'd like to keep working on this.